Lou Dobbs: Support for Trump

-Dobbs's fawning coverage of the Trump presidency was described as sycophantic.
+Dobbs's fawning coverage of the first Trump presidency was described as sycophantic.
 Fox News president Jay Wallace said in a September 2020 private message to a colleague that "the North Koreans do a more nuanced show" than Dobbs.
 Dobbs opened a November 2017 interview with Trump with "You have accomplished so much", and later said to Trump that he was "one of the most loved and respected" presidents "in history".
 The New York Times described the interview as a love-fest and "courtier-like session", as Dobbs "didn't so much ask questions as open his mouth and let rose petals fall out".
 During Trump's presidency, Dobbs was described as a "close informal adviser to President Donald Trump".
 Trump repeatedly called Dobbs to get his views on various policy issues.

 Dobbs promoted "Deep State" conspiracy theories.
 In January 2018, he called for a "war" on what he called the "deep state" of FBI and the Department of Justice, whom he claimed were clandestinely working to bring down the Trump presidency.
 In June 2018, Dobbs promoted a conspiracy which originated on Reddit and the far-right conspiracy website Gateway Pundit that "the FBI may have initiated a number of spies" into Trump's 2016 campaign.
 Trump retweeted Dobbs's assertion and praised Dobbs for a "great interview".
 In July 2018, Dobbs said that Special Counsel Robert Mueller was on a "jihad" against Trump, and accused him of seeking to "subvert" and "overthrow" Trump's presidency.
 In December 2018, Dobbs called the FBI "a legion of evildoers" and "politically corrupt."
 That same month, he said that the judge overseeing Michael Flynn's sentencing sounded as if he was part of Mueller's "witch hunt".

 In July 2018, Dobbs defended the Trump administration's decision to ban a CNN reporter from a press event.
 Multiple Fox colleagues, including Fox News President Jay Wallace, had shown solidarity with CNN and called on the White House to rescind the ban.
 His defense led to charges of hypocrisy: in 2012, when a Daily Caller reporter was criticized by the White House for shouting out a question during an address by Obama, Dobbs defended the reporter, saying "What is rude is a president not speaking to the American people and taking the questions of the White House press".
 CNN's Jake Tapper suggested that Dobbs was hypocritical.